satya-arjunan/visocyteold/Utilities/Sphinx/config/quick-start.rst

 The simple module contains many functions to instantiate sources, filters, and other related objects.
-You can get a list of objects this module can create from Visocyte's online help (from help menu or here: http://visocyte.org/OnlineHelpCurrent/)
+You can get a list of objects this module can create from ParaView's online help (from help menu or here: http://visocyte.org/OnlineHelpCurrent/)

 Start by creating a Cone object: